Squaxin Tribal Compact signing

 Upon arrival at the boardroom, sign in to testify on the roster for the appropriate public hearing scheduled that day.
 The Board Chair will open the public hearing and facilitate the testimony.
 Time will be limited to ensure that everyone gets an opportunity to speak.

 Introduce yourself to the Chair and Board Members and tell us why you are here.
 For example, "Mr. or Madam Chair and Members of the Board, I am Sam Smith from University Place.
 I am here representing myself.
 I support/object to this rule because . . ."

 - Clarify whether remarks represent yourself or a separate group (trade/public health/government organization)

 - Be prepared for questions and comments from Board members but remember that we may not ask any

 - Refrain from clapping, cheering, booing, or other disruptive behavior.

-WebEx - Soon the public will be able to observe meetings and communication with the Board from a mobile device or personal computer using GoTo software.
+GoToWebinar - The public is able to observe meetings and communication with the Board from a mobile device or personal computer using GoTo software.
 Please visit the Meeting Schedule page for instructions on how to view the Board meetings on this platform.
-Ultimately it is the Board's goal to offer the public the opportunity to testify remotely using WebEx in the near future.
+Ultimately it is the Board's goal to offer the public the opportunity to testify remotely using this broadcasting software.